+1. The “quick” cleanYour commercial building may have a few grime spots on its windows.
+All that is needed, you think, is a quick clean with a rag and Handy Andy.
+Besides, you don’t have a big budget for window cleaning services.
 But the window cleaning of even a two or three storied building carries enormous risk.
 The higher the building is, the more dangerous the job becomes.
 While it may seem cheaper and easier to get a casual worker to do the job, this is a very risky move.
 If that person falls or injures themselves, you will be liable.

+2. Green for extremeWindow cleaning of tall buildings is daunting and even laborious.
+It may be difficult to know which method to use.
+A building manager may want an effective approach that also ticks the ‘environmentally sustainable’ box.
 One of the ways to be clean and greenat the same time, is to use a water-fed pole system for extreme window cleaning.
 Because this reverse osmosis method doesn’t use chemicals, the use of de-ionised water means that dirt is less likely to stick to the window than when soap or chemicals and tap water are used.

-Safety cannot be emphasised enough.
+4. Be safe rather than sorrySafety cannot be emphasised enough.
 Avoid unfortunate incidents and call The Specialists today – their window cleaning services are conducted in the safest way possible.